-The gain of the PHOS photodetectors, APDs, depends on the bias voltage applied to them.
-Each APD has its individual gain-voltage characteristic.
-At the lowest bias voltage, the APD gain is assumed to be equal to one, then it increases with the bias voltage.
+Each APD has a particular gain dependence on bias voltage.
+At low bias voltages, the APD gain is assumed to be unity.
 The APD gain is calculated as the ratio of the measured amplitude at a given voltage to a reference amplitude at 20 V where the dark current in the APD is negligible.
-The dependence of the APD gain on the bias voltage was measured using the PHOS LED monitoring system, whose programmable light output was tested to be very stable over several hours, a period far longer than necessary for gain measurements.
+The dependence of the APD gain on the bias voltage was measured using the PHOS LED monitoring system, whose programmable light output was shown to be very stable over several hours, a period far longer than necessary for gain measurements.
 The amplitude distribution from the LED flash is measured at several values of APD bias voltage in the range from 20 to 395 V. Figure 4 shows the LED amplitude for different voltages for one example channel.